HadrienG/pipelines/nonpareil/README.md

     nextflow run nonpareil.nf

-It will produce a nonpareil curve for the sample data present in this directory
+It will produce a nonpareil curve for the sample data present in this directory.

 ### Pipeline parameters